Querandí: Relations with the Europeans

 With the intention of subjugating the Querandí, Pedro de Mendoza organized a military expedition led by his brother, Diego de Mendoza, which was defeated on the banks of the Luján River on June 15, 1536, in a battle between the Spaniards and the Querandí.
 The Spanish cavalry was neutralized by the Querandí bolas and the remainder of the force managed to avoid being wiped out and retreated to Buenos Aires in the night.
 According to Ulrich Schmidl, a soldier in the battle, about forty Spaniards and a thousand people were killed in the fight.

 From that moment, Buenos Aires was at the mercy of hunger and the sporadic Querandí raids.
 The surviving people allied with one another to besiege and force the abandonment of the recently founded city.
 With the Spaniards abandoning their livestock, they adopted horse-riding and pursued wild cattle and other game, thus generating a new equestrian lifestyle.
 They continued being nomads, and they could more easily make contact with other native peoples and successfully made war on the Spanish.

-Further attempts at conquest and population settlement in the Pampas by the Spaniards left from three different places: Perú, Chile and Asunción del Paraguay.
+Further attempts at conquest and population settlement in the Pampas by the Spaniards left from three different places: Peru, Chile and Asunción in Paraguay.
 From Peru, the cities of Santiago del Estero (1553), Tucumán (1565), Córdoba (1573), Salta (1582), Catamarca (1583), La Rioja (1591) and Jujuy (1593) were founded.

 From Chile were founded the cities of Mendoza (1561), San Juan (1562) and San Luis (1594).
 And from Asunción del Paraguay, was founded Santa Fe (1573) and Buenos Aires (1580) and Corrientes (1588).
 Resistance by mounted warriors prevented the Spanish from settling further to the South.
 The Spanish conqueror Juan de Garay, who carried out the second foundation of Buenos Aires on June 11, 1580, was killed in 1583 during an ambush by Querandi people on his camp on the banks of the Carcarañá River, near the old site of Sebastian Cabots Sancti Spiritus Fort.